adept-thu/Dual-Radar/README.md

 * CUDA 11.3
 * opencv 4.2.0.32

-## Notice

-[2022-09-30] The dataset will provide a link for access to the data for further research as soon as possible.

-## Preparing the Dataset
+### Preparing the Dataset

-1. After all files are downloaded, please arrange the workspace directory with the following structure:
+* After all files are downloaded, please arrange the workspace directory with the following structure:

-Organize your code structure as follows
+* Organize your code structure as follows

     Frameworks
       ├── checkpoints